microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

    -  It should automatically read when the message first appear in the chat history
    -  It should read the message text, and its attachments, such as "Yes button"
    -  It should NOT read the timestamp.
 As the message just arrived, the timestamp is redundant
+   -  It should read suggested actions, regardless whether the message is empty or not
    -  If the message or its attachments contains links or interactive elements
       -  If the message or its attachments contains links, it should read hints about the links, otherwise;
       -  If the message or its attachments contains interactive elements, such as button, is detected, it should read hints about interactive content
+   -  If the message contains suggested actions, it should read hints about suggested actions
 -  Focus landing on the message via chat history navigation
    -  It should read the message, and count of attachments, e.g. "2 attachments"
    -  To make the readings brief, it should not read the timestamp